m-matelski/mdiff/README.md

 	equal     a_lines[4][0:4] --> b_lines[4][0:4]     'line' --> 'line'
 	replace   a_lines[4][4:5] --> b_lines[4][4:5]        '5' --> '6'
 ```
+Indented tags shows in-line differences, in this case `line5` and `line6` strings have the only difference at last character.
 ## CLI Tool

 mdiff also provides CLI tool (available only if installed using `pip install mdiff[cli]`).
 For more information